Observation of the pressure effect in simulations of droplets splashing on a dry surface: Theory Method

 To facilitate the tracking of topological changes, a Volume of Fluid approach \cite{hirt1981} is adopted in this work.
 The VOF approach evolves around the definition of a phase parameter $\alpha$ with the following properties:

 The evolution of $\alpha$ is calculated using the following transport equation:

-where $\vec{v}$ is the phase averaged velocity, and $\vec{v}_{lg}$ is the velocity difference between the liquid and the gas phase.
+where $\vec{v}$ is the phase averaged velocity, and $\vec{v}_{lg}$ is a velocity field suitable to compress the interface.
 This equation is equivalent to a material derivative, but rewritten to minimize numerical diffusion \cite{rusche2002}.

 The phase parameter is used to calculate the phase averaged density, $\rho$, velocity, $\vec{v}$, and viscosity, $\mu$, which are used in the momentum balance:

 and the continuity equation:

 In the above equations $t$ is time, $p$ is pressure, $g$ is gravity, $\vec{f}$ is any body force, like the surface tension force, and $\otimes$ is the dyadic product.
 To complete the VOF model, an expression is needed to calculate the surface tension force $\vec{f}_{\txt{st}}$, and the initial and boundary conditions need to be chosen.
 The surface tension force is calculated using the expression \cite{brackbill1992}: